Overchoice: Psychological process

 The phenomenon of overchoice occurs when many equivalent choices are available.
 Making a decision becomes overwhelming due to the many potential outcomes and risks that may result from making the wrong choice.
 Having too many approximately equally good options is mentally draining because each option must be weighed against alternatives to select the best one.
-The satisfaction of choices by number of options available can be described by an inverted "U" model.
+The satisfaction of choices by number of options available can be described by an inverted U model.
 In this model, having no choice results in very low satisfaction.
 Initially more choices lead to more satisfaction, but as the number of choices increases it then peaks and people tend to feel more pressure, confusion, and potentially dissatisfaction with their choice.
 Although larger choice sets can be initially appealing, smaller choice sets lead to increased satisfaction and reduced regret.
 Another component of overchoice is the perception of time.
 Extensive choice sets can seem even more difficult with a limited time constraint.

 Preconditions

 Choice overload is not a problem in all cases, there are some preconditions that must be met before the effect can take place.
 First, people making the choice must not have a clear prior preference for an item type or category.
 When the choice-maker has a preference, the number of options has little impact on the final decision and satisfaction.
 Second, there must not be a clearly dominant option in the choice set, meaning that all options must be perceived of equivalent quality.
 One option cannot stand out as being better from the rest.
 The presence of a superior option and many less desirable options will result in a more satisfied decision.
-Third, there is a negative relationship between choice assortment (quantity) and satisfaction only in people less familiar with the choice set.
+Third, there is a negative correlation between choice assortment (quantity) and satisfaction only in people less familiar with the choice set.
 This means that if the person making a choice has expertise in the subject matter, they can more easily sort through the options and not be overwhelmed by the variety.